Dov Shmotkin: Holocaust survivors and long-term effects of trauma

-As part of the attempts to advance methodological approaches that facilitated new revelations, an intricate consideration in Shmotkin's studies on Holocaust survivors was the choice of focal and comparison groups.
-The question "Who is a survivor?" proved uneasy, and was approached by combining both subjective and factual criteria.
-It was also expounded that the habitual use of merely one comparison group in past studies on survivors was not methodologically suitable, and several different groups were actually required for allowing instructive comparability with the survivors' grouping.
+To improve his methodology in his Holocaust survivor studies, Shmotkin carefully considered his focal and comparison groups.
+The question "Who is a survivor?" proved complex, and was approached by combining subjective and objective criteria.
+It was detailed that the precedent of a single comparison group in past studies on survivors was not methodologically suitable; several different groups were required for instructive comparison with the survivors' grouping.

-At another level, Shmotkin examined long-term traumatic effects by national data from the Israeli branch of Survey of Health, Ageing and Retirement in Europe (SHARE-Israel).
-Shmotkin and his collaborators delineated the notion of cumulative adversity, which typically characterized stressful experiences along biographical courses of older people, and further differentiated between self-oriented (primary harm was to the self) and other-oriented (primary harm was to another person) foci of potentially traumatic events.

-The investigatory team found that cumulative adversity, particularly of the self-oriented kind, was detrimental in various domains of physical and mental functioning.
+Shmotkin examined long-term traumatic effects through SHARE-Israel.
+Alongside collaborators, he described cumulative adversity, which characterized stressful experiences along the lives of older people; he differentiated these into self-oriented, where the primary harm was to oneself, and other-oriented, where the primary harm was to someone else, to describe all potentially traumatic events.
+The team found that cumulative adversity, particularly self-oriented, was detrimental to physical and mental functioning.